vivachu/slate/source/includes/_pets.md

-profileImage | false | The id of the pet's profile image. shortBio | false | The short bio of the pet longBio | false | The long bio of the pet
+profileImage | false | The id of the pet's profile image. shortBio | false | The short bio of the pet longBio | false | The long bio of the pet weightProfile | false | The weight description for a pet: i.e. "Just right"

 <aside class="success">
 Returns OK if success or an error message.